cs0320/notes/book/src/comparators-and-testing/comparators-and-testing.md

-# sp24.2: Testing, Strategies, and the Debugging Recipe
+# Testing, Strategies, and the Debugging Recipe

 ## Expectations

 This class session is designed to support your work on Sprint 1.1.
 In it, you'll find:
 * a conceptual discussion on unit testing;
 * a worked example using the strategy pattern; and
-* a concrete discussion and example on unit testing.
+* a concrete discussion and on unit testing.

 You'll be able to follow along and experiment with the end result by cloning the class livecode repository.